-This morning over at Dan’s Deals, he reported that starting May 1, 2014 American Express will no longer award sign-up bonuses to anyone who has had the same card and cancelled it in the past.
+This morning over at Dan’s Deals, he reported that starting May 1, 2014 American Express will no longer award welcome bonuses to anyone who has had the same card and cancelled it in the past.
 Keep in mind that as of now this is a rumor until Amex officially releases the information.

-For anyone who’s been in the miles and points game long enough, earning a sign-up bonus multiple times was a key way to earning millions of points per year.
-Some banks don’t have firm rules set in place, but up until this point each banks policy about earning the same bonus twice has looked like this:
+For anyone who’s been in the miles and points game long enough, earning a welcome bonus multiple times was a key way to earning millions of points per year.
+Some banks don't have firm rules set in place, but up until this point each banks policy about earning the same bonus twice has looked like this:

 Chase: You can earn one bonus per unique card product.